MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 **What's moved with the survey?**

-Survey customizations, response data, and associated Power Automate flows are moved along with the survey.
+Survey customizations, email templates, response data, and associated Power Automate flows are moved along with the survey.

 **What isn't moved with the survey?**

-If the destination project doesn't contain satisfaction metrics, metrics aren't moved.
-If the destination project contains satisfaction metrics, only the metrics contained in the destination project are moved with the survey.
-The question mappings are removed, and you must add them manually.
+Satisfaction metrics aren't moved to the destination project.
+Satisfaction metrics in the source project, from which the survey was moved, must be manually deleted or updated to select a question to map.

 **To move a survey**